aadams149/portfolio/README.md

 The "Community Best Practices Documentation" folder contains the licensing, code of conduct, and contributor guidelines for this repository.
 Since this repository functions as a portfolio, and I (Alex Adams) am the only contributor, those documents are basically templates, and can be safely ignored when examining my work here.
 I include them only because GitHub includes them in a best practices list, and I believe it is important to be a conscientious digital citizen.

-In the lists below, items followed by a tilde (~) can be found in the Past Projects folder, while items followed by a dollar sign ($) can be found in the Personal Projects folder.
+In the lists below, items followed by a tilde (~) can be found in the Finished Visualizations folder, while items followed by a dollar sign ($) can be found in the Personal Projects folder.
 _________________________________________________________________________________________________________________________________________________________________________________

 Below is an up-to-date list of all my published visualizations, in reverse chronological order: